 International students who are employed as graduate assistants will have their insurance coverage paid by UT for the period of their employment only.

 Charges for this insurance are automatically added to your MyUTK account, and you must come by Student Health Services to fill out a fee waiver form to have the health insurance charges removed from your account while you are employed as a GA/GTA/GRA.

-Students whose assistantships are ending before they graduate should contact Student Health Services since you will be automatically be re-enrolled as an international student and will be responsible for the charges associated with that insurance.
+Students whose assistantships are ending before they graduate should contact Student Health Services since they will automatically be re-enrolled as international students and will be responsible for the charges associated with that insurance.